NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 Jetstream2 is a national cyberinfrastructure resource that is easy to use and is available to researchers and educators.
-This exercise runs the I-WRF program as a Docker "container", which simplifyies the set-up work needed to run the simulation.
+This exercise runs the I-WRF program as a Docker "container", which simplifies the set-up work needed to run the simulation.

 It is recommended that you follow the instructions in each section in the order presented to avoid encountering issues during the process.